Best POD Coffee Machines

 My Observations:

-As I explained earlier, the main options for Nespresso Vertuo machines at the moment, or at least the the majority of popular, appear to be the Vertuo Next & Vertuoplus, and these two machines I’m featuring in this post appear to be the perfect in terms of appreciate for money, and the many popular at the time of writing.
+As I pointed out earlier, the main options for Nespresso Vertuo machines at the moment, or at least the the majority of popular, appear to be the Vertuo Next & Vertuoplus, and these two machines I’m featuring in this post appear to be the perfect in terms of appreciate for money, and the many popular at the time of writing.

 The main differences between this and the other popular model, Vertuo Next:

 If you’re anything like me you’re probably shocked to be reminded that this was once a thing!
-I remember back in the good old days, pre-covid, if I was thinking of buying something, I’d actually get up off my backside, get in the car, and go to a shop.
+I remember back in the good old days, pre-covid, if I was thinking of buying something, I’d in fact get up off my backside, get in the car, and go to a shop.
 Well, I might not do that all the time – but at least for certain things, I’d be inclined to consider doing that.

 A Few Final Comments